Sustainable construction could turn the Gulf’s $2trln construction boom into 4.3mln annual jobs and reduce emissions by 60%

 PHOTO

-- Next-generation material, solar, wind, and AI-driven innovations have the potential to take the region more than halfway to realizing its net-zero emissions goals

-Dubai, UAE: With the upcoming COP 28 set to be hosted in the United Arab Emirates, and as the region intensifies its focus on its net-zero targets, sustainability-focused construction technologies are poised to play a crucial role.
-According to the latest research by Strategy& Middle East, part of the PwC network, and the planning, design, management and consultancy, Dar, sustainability-focused construction technologies could help the MENA region’s $2 trillion construction surge reduce lifecycle emissions by 50-60%.
+DUBAI – With the upcoming COP 28 set to be hosted in the United Arab Emirates, and as the region intensifies its focus on its net-zero targets, sustainability-focused construction technologies are poised to play a crucial role.
+According to the latest research by Strategy Middle East, part of the PwC network, and the planning, design, management and consultancy (Dar), sustainability-focused construction technologies could help the MENA region’s $2 trillion construction surge reduce lifecycle emissions by 50-60%.

 The report suggests that the region has the potential to become a global leader in the use of innovative and sustainability-focused construction technologies as it invests up to $2 trillion in new ‘built environments’ by 2035.
 Citing mega-projects such as the NEOM futuristic city in Saudi Arabia and Qatar’s planned Lusail entertainment city, the report also suggests sustainable technologies could take the region halfway to achieving its net-zero emissions goals.